Akuli/jou/doc/bitwise.md

 - 3 consists of 2 and 1.
 In binary, it is `11`.
 This means "has 2 and has 1".
 - 10 consists of 8 and 2.
 In binary, it is `1010`.
 This means "has 8, doesn't have 4, has 2, doesn't have 1".

-Let's check whether this is correct so far.
 In Jou, you can use the `0b` prefix to write a number in binary (just like in Python).

 ```python